TimbirICT/Regex-Tutorial/README.md

 Character classes (\d, \w) match symbols from character sets.
 In this URL regex, \d matches digits, and \w matches letters, digits, and underscores.

 ### Flags
 Regex flags, such as multiline (m) and global (g), impact the search.
-Multiline affects the use of ^ and $ anchors, while global returns all matches.
+Multiline affects the use of '^' and '$' anchors, while global returns all matches.

 ### Grouping and Capturing
 Grouping is achieved by wrapping portions in parentheses.
 Captured groups allow applying quantifiers and facilitate referencing specific parts.

 ### Bracket Expressions
+Bracket expressions ([...]) define sets of characters.
+Special characters within, like ^, ., or /, are escaped with a backslash () to match them literally.

 ### Greedy and Lazy Match
+Greedy matches (default) attempt to match as much as possible.
+Lazy matches, achieved by adding ?, match the shortest possible string.
+Greedy is usually preferred for URL regex to ensure comprehensive matching.

 ### Boundaries

 ### Back-references
+Back-references in regular expressions allow referencing and reusing previously captured groups within the expression.
+They are denoted by \1, \2, and so on, representing the first, second, and subsequent captured groups.
+However, in the provided URL regex, back-references are not explicitly utilized.
+Back-references become particularly useful when validating patterns with repeated structures, such as HTML tags.

 ### Look-ahead and Look-behind
+Look-ahead and look-behind assertions in regular expressions are used to assert that a certain pattern is (or is not) present ahead or behind the current matching position, without including it in the match itself.
+These assertions help refine pattern matching based on context.

+Look-ahead '((?=...)' and '(?!...))': Look-ahead assertions check if a pattern is ahead of the current position without consuming characters.
+For instance, (?=https) in the URL regex ensures that the URL starts with "http" or "https" without including it in the match.

+Look-behind '((?<=...)' and '(?<!...))': Look-behind assertions check if a pattern exists behind the current position without consuming characters.
+In the URL regex, look-behind is not explicitly used.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Timbir Middlebrooks is a student of Web Development with the University of Kansas' online coding bootcamp.
+To see more of his work visit his github profile at https://www.github.com/TimbirICT.

+You can also email him at tmiddlebrooks99@gmail.com